thecatfix/thecatfix/README.md

 -
 - 🌱 I’m currently learning ...
 Data Science
 - 💞️ I’m looking to collaborate on ...
 Data Ingestion and Data Monetization
-- 📫 How to reach me ... shelburne@catfixtechnology.com
+- 📫 How to reach me ...john@catfix.biz